top of page

 Students can explore job interests and develop skills necessary to obtain and maintain employment.
 Students will learn the value of communication, teamwork, problem solving, time management, and more.

-Work experience is through an internship in a local area business.
+Work experience is community-based work assessments, paid work experiences and job shadowing in a local area business.
 HRC works together with school districts to incorporate work experience into the school day and curriculum.
 This opportunity is free to the student and the school.

 Project SEARCH® Fact Sheet Khalahari